cbdelavenne/fb-messenger-media-scraper/README.md

-# fb-messenger-media-scraper
+# fb-messenger-image-scraper
-Helper script to scrape your Facebook Messenger account for media shared in your conversations quickly and efficiently.
+Helper script to scrape your Facebook Messenger account for images shared in your conversations quickly and efficiently.

+### .env configuration

+Carefully configure the `config/.env` file to download images from the specific conversation you want.